-First results of SEE-ERA.NET's Pilot Joint Call for Joint Research 3.4.
-Proposals
+3.4 First results of SEE-ERA.NET's Pilot Joint Call for joint research proposals

 Funded under the Sixth EU Framework Programme (FP6), the Southeast European Era-Net (SEE-ERA.NET) is a networking project aimed at integrating EU member states and Southeast European countries in the European Research Area.
 The integrative role of SEE-ERA.NET in establishing a sustainable network of policy makers and funding bodies drawn from EU Member States, Western Balkan countries and other associated countries makes the project consortium of the network an important player in the region and a facilitator of joint S&T related activities.
 A milestone within the activities of the project was the successful launch of a Pilot Joint Call as the first pilot case of a Joint Call on 30 November 2006.
 All 14 countries participating in the SEE-ERA.NET project joined this Pilot Joint Call.
 The deadline for the submission of proposals for research projects, network projects and summer Schools was 31 March 2007.
-The call is operated by INTAS, the SEE-ERA-NET's Central
+The call is operated by INTAS, the SEE-ERA-NET's Central Administrative Body, which developed a web-based tool tailored to the needs of SEE-ERA-NET online applications.